 The night passed and the sun rose.
 Rain was deep asleep for the first time in quite a while.

 “Told you, told you!”
 Rain was woken by the noise of a young boy.
 “See, a new sibling.
 Right from the wishing well, like me and Reginald” said the boy.
 In front of her was the boy and two men, one taller than the other, blonde with a thin frame, the second was strong as a bull with dark short hair.
 By the way, they were dressed she could tell they were knights.

 The taller knight placed two fingers on his temple rubbing gently.

-“Sorry this little ruffian woke you up.”
+“Sorry.
+Did this little ruffian wake you up?”
 The stronger of the two knights said to Rain.
 “Izer, head back home, we will see you later.”
 He said shooing, Izer, the young boy off, his carpet like tunic acting as a cape behind him.

 “No, no, it is ok the ox and I should be moving along.”
 She quickly gathered her hair.
 Rain made her skin look human as fast as she could.

 “Well then, there is magic I don’t think I have ever seen.”
 The stronger knight said.
 Rain blushed.
-The taller night rapped him gently from behind.
+The taller knight rapped him gently from behind.

 “Don’t mind him.
 He does not always think before he talks.”

-“We live just a bit farther, beyond the field.
+“We live just a bit further, beyond the field.
 If you should want to join us for lunch later feel free.”

 “I didn’t catch your names?”